ndg63276/hive/README.md

 python "C:\Users\bob\Desktop\hive-web-master\serve.py"
 ```
 6. In a web browser, go to [http://localhost:8000](http://localhost:8000) .
 You should see a login page.
 Put in your hive email address and password, and press Submit.
 It should log you in, and will store a login cookie which will keep you logged in for about 24 hours.
-7. Click one of the links to either the "History View" or "Schedule View".
+7. Click one of the links to either the "Heating Control" or "Schedule Control".

 ### Common problems with Windows installation